 Commonly confused words in business communication

 English is a wonderful language because it is inclusive and ever-evolving.
 As an Indo-European language, English has rapidly spread across the world.
-According to Ethnologue, as of 2019, English is the most-spoken language of the world with an estimated 1.13 billion people speaking the language.
+According to Ethnologue, as of 2019, English is the most-spoken language in the world, with an estimated 1.13 billion people speaking it.
+One fascinating aspect of English is its extensive use of homonyms, which can be particularly intriguing in professional contexts, like “Top Business Homonyms.”
+These words, often carrying multiple meanings, showcase the language’s adaptability and creative potential, especially in sectors like eCommerce, marketing, and branding.

 English has emerged as not just the most widely spoken language, but also as the most widely accepted written language.
 Official and business documentation is primarily done in English, and it is therefore important that the use of the language is accurate and free of errors.
 Given the vastness of English vocabulary, we are sometimes faced with conundrums and confusions courtesy of certain words that are spelled or pronounced similarly.
 These sets of words are commonly known as Homonyms.
 In order to develop error-free and finely-drafted official and business documents, it is very important that we are summarily aware of these homonyms and not succumb to the confusion they create.

-Let’s take a look at 10 common homonyms that can confuse most of us.
+Let’s take a look at top business homonyms that can confuse most of us.

 Complement vs. Compliment